 # struere deploy

-> Deploy all agents to production
+> Deploy all resources to production

 ## Usage